WOWProjectsco/wp-rename-post-labels/readme.txt

 We encourage everyone to contribute their ideas, thoughts and code snippets.
 This can be done by forking the [repository over at GitHub](https://github.com/wowdevshop/wp-rename-post-labels).

+== Screenshots ==

+1. The Rename Post Labels menu settings screen within the WordPress admin.

+2. Rename Post labels options on the settings menu.

 == Changelog ==

 No changelogs yet

 == Upgrade Notice ==